What Are Toxic Backlinks and Why They’re Dangerous

 Different SEO tools use various metrics to evaluate link quality.
 Understanding these scores helps you make informed decisions about which backlinks pose risks.

-These metrics provide objective data for assessing referring domain quality, though no single metric tells the complete story.
+These metrics provide objective data for assessing referring domain quality, though no single metric tells the complete story; refer to this link building guide to understand domain quality metrics in detail.

 Key Metrics Explained